maurosampietro/UltraMapper/README.md

 - Supports collection merging/updating

 Moreover UltraMapper is:
-- very fast in any scenario (faster than any other .NET mapper i tried) [benchmarks](https://github.com/maurosampietro/UltraMapper/wiki/Benchmarks)
+- very fast in any scenario (faster than any other .NET mapper i tried).
+See the [benchmarks](https://github.com/maurosampietro/UltraMapper/wiki/Benchmarks).
 - just ~1100 lines of code (more easily maintainable and understandable)
 - developer-friendly (should be easy to contribute, extend and maintain)